crtclmmnt/crtclmmnt.github.io/about.md

     <div class="book-card">
       <h5>The Hundred Years' War on Palestine</h5>
       <p class="book-author">Rashid Khalidi</p>
-      <p class="book-description">A rigorous and necessary history of Palestinian dispossession, told by one of the leading scholars of the Arab world.</p>
+      <p class="book-description">A rigorous and necessary history of Palestinian dispossession by the state of Israel, told by one of the leading scholars of the Arab world.</p>
     </div>
   </div>